ULIP- Unit Linked Insurance Plan

 • Saving with a purpose: These work best when you’re eyeing a big future expense, like your retirement or your kid’s tuition.
 Because you’re locked in for a while, it forces you to keep your hands off the money and let it actually grow toward those goals.

 • Getting the balance right: You’re getting a mix of insurance and market play here.
 It’s important to be real with yourself about how much risk you can handle—your returns depend entirely on which funds you choose to put your money in.
+You can also use the ULIP calculator to get an idea about your returns from ULIP plan.

 view plans

-• Why Invest in ULIPs?
+• Why Should You Invest in ULIP Plans Today?

 • The Power of "Switching": Unlike almost any other investment, ULIPs allow you to move your money between equity (high risk/reward) and debt (low risk/stability) as often as you like.
 If you feel the stock market is getting too expensive, you can park your gains in a safe fund without exiting the plan.